 Outdoor Adventure Gear

-Most visitors to East Greenland do so as part of an organised tour.
-The logistics for getting around, the absence of marked trails, and the real possibility of encountering a polar bear requires a high level of backcountry experience that few people possess.
+Most visitors to East Greenland do so as part of an organized tour.
+The logistics for getting around, the absence of marked trails, and the real possibility of encountering a polar bear require a high level of backcountry experience that few people possess.
 A guided tour takes care of all of this for you so that you can relax and enjoy the experience without worry.

 If you want to know the most likely times to see the Northern Lights, download the Northern Light Aurora Forecast (iOS/Android) app to monitor the likelihood of the lights appearing and, if you want to photograph them with your phone – one of the Northern Lights photography apps that allow you to set long exposure times.